codingMustache/codingMustache/README.md

 ## Joke of the Day

-If you walk into a forest and cut down a tree, but the tree doesn't understand why you cut it down, do you think it's stumped?
+Is the pool safe for diving?
+It deep ends.

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Sandy Bridge
+ 1. Stable
- 2. Skylake
+ 2. Secure
- 3. Broadwell
+ 3. Shamir
- 4. Coffee Lake
+ 4. Schottky

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Shamir
 </details>